 Extended Templates

-A template editor lets you make your own custom templates, but please note that you need the Premium Edition to generate fonts out of the custom templates.
+A template editor lets you make your own custom templates, but please note that you need the Premium Edition to generate fonts from the custom templates.

 Users of the Standard Edition can explore the extra features provided by the template editor to decide if they want to upgrade.
 Please see the Comparison Chart to see the features included in each edition.